eroux/tibetan-spellchecker/README.md

 The [examples](examples) directory contains example codes.

+References to books and articles are given in the form of `@id` where `id` is the id of the resource in [tibliography](https://github.com/eroux/tibliography/).

 ##License

 All files in this repository are under [Creative Commons CC0 license](http://creativecommons.org/publicdomain/zero/1.0/legalcode), see the [FAQ](http://wiki.creativecommons.org/CC0).